tsurumeso/pysparcl/README.md

 ## Functions

+- Sparse KMeans clustering
 - Sparse hierarchical clustering
 - Selection of turning parameter for sparse hierarchical clustering

-Sparse KMeans has not implemented yet.
+Selection of turning parameter for sparse KMeans has not implemented yet.

 ## References
 - [1] D. M. Witten and R. Tibshirani, “A framework for feature selection in clustering”,